 When you select a condition with either source or destination specified, it determines the direction based on the selection.
-For example, if only IP source is selected as shown in Figure 4-6 on page 53, then the egress traffic from the instances in the subnet 10.0.1.0/24 is selected for monitoring the traffic.
+For example, if only IP source is selected as shown in Figure 6: Creating a Map for Tapping Egress Traffic on page 55, then the egress traffic from the instances in the subnet 10.0.1.0/24 is selected for monitoring the traffic.

-Figure 4-6: Creating a Map for Tapping Egress Traffic
+Figure 6: Creating a Map for Tapping Egress Traffic